Trails at Strouds Run State Park

 Vista Point Trail (foot only)

-This is a 0.35-mile (about a third of a mile) linear trail, beginning at the Vista Point Trail Head, and leading to the Homestead Trail.
+This is a linear trail, beginning at the Vista Point Trail Head, and leading to the Vista Point Trail.
 The trail is open but in not the best condition.
 It is a moderate trail.
-Point of interest: Vista Point (on the Homestead Trail; turn right at the top of the ridge and go 0.6 mile).

 Broken Rock Trail (foot only)

 This is an old trail, with roughly an "E" shape -- that is, it is an open loop with a connector trail halfway.
 It starts near the concession stand at the beach, and goes up the ridge, looping around above the bluff line, and comes back down to the North Lakeview Trail, with a total of about 1.5 miles.
 There is a connector trail to the middle of the loop, starting at the Beach Trail Head.
 The uphill trails are very steep and in need of a lot of work.
 This is a moderately difficult trail.
-Point of interest: large rockhouse (shallow cave) below the trail between the beginning and the connector.

-North Lakeview Trail (foot and horse)
+Lakeview Trail (foot and partially horse)

 This trail starts at the Dam Trail Head and goes to the end of the gravel road south of the swimming beach (the Beach Trail Head).
 It is around three miles long, including a long loop around the big cove on the lake.
 It intersects with the horse trails where it crosses the stream at the head of this cove.
 Horses are allowed on sections of this trail.
 Bicycles are not allowed..
 The Indian Mound Trail loops off this trail near the dam, and the Broken Rock Trail intersects with this trail between the big cove and the northern end of the trail.
 This trail is moderate, with a few very strenuous points.
-It is a VERY poorly-built trail, and needs a LOT of work.
-Points of interest: Lake views.
+It is a VERY poorly-built trail, and needs a lot of work.

 Indian Mound Trail (foot and horse)